- Password Resets / Troubleshooting / Difficulty Signing-On

 - To make a principal only payment on your loan, select the “Make a Transfer” option from the “Move Money” menu.
 The “Make a Transfer” button on the Internet Banking homepage does not offer principal only payments functionality.

-- Scheduled transfers between your accounts occur at 8 am EST on the date you schedule.
+- Scheduled transfers between your accounts occur at 8 am ET on the date you schedule.

 - To make a transfer to another member, select the “Make a Transfer” option from the “Move Money” menu and choose “Member to Member Transfer” from the “To Account” dropdown menu.
-When making a member to member transfers, you can drop the lead letter for the corresponding transfer to account.
-For example, to transfer to a friend’s S9.1 account, you would simply enter 9.1.
 Additionally, you cannot schedule transfers to other members.
 Transfers can only be scheduled between your own accounts.
 We suggest using Bill Pay or Popmoney if you need to schedule a future payment to another member.

 - To make a transfer to a non-HVFCU member, select the “External Transfer” option from the “Move Money” menu and choose the option to Pay Other People with Popmoney.